 “Come on,” Cyd pants, drawing level with them.
 She scoops the glowing pebble up from the ground and tosses it to Gerard.
 “If any of the cultists outside heard that, we’d better get going.”

 But the party hear no sounds of pursuit as they continue, and no footsteps or voices coming from deeper in the caves.

 “Cuthbert,” Cuthbert replies.
 “And it’s straight on.
 Before my daring escape, the cultists were forcing us to excavate some kind of dungeon at the back of the complex, next to the kobolds’ barracks.
 It had a locked gate, manacles hanging from the walls—the works.
 It’s where I’d put a prisoner.
 Especially if that prisoner was seven feet tall and made of iron.
 Mind the drop.”

 Casually, Cuthbert flicks his fingers.
-An invisible hand takes hold of the back of Nubbins’ collar, lifting him aloft.
+A spectral hand takes hold of the back of Nubbins’ collar, lifting him aloft.
 For a moment, the gnome’s legs pinwheel over empty space.
 Then the sorcerer pulls him backwards and plants him on solid ground.
 Just in front of Nubbins, the cave floor ends abruptly in a ten-foot drop.
 Below, the tunnel widens and—softens?
 Gerard squints.
 There are purple mushrooms covering the cavern floor.

 “Fascinating,” he murmurs.

 “Welcome to the fungus garden,” Cuthbert says.
 “Now, we have to be careful here.
 There are stairs, but—”

 There’s a click.
 The party turn as one to see that Gerard has put one foot on the first of the broad stone steps.
 He stares back at them, his face reddening.